Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Appendix: Numerical implementation

 where $h=f_{\delta}$ as in~\eqref{eq:f_delta} is the reduced dynamics in normal form~\eqref{eq:nf_SDD} or~\eqref{eq:nf_SSD} and $v= (v_1(t),v_2(t),v_3(t))\in \T^3$.
 The normal forms for~$\SDD$ and~$\SSD$ allow us to know where to look for initial conditions that converge to a stable periodic orbit on the corresponding invariant torus.
 Once we set such an initial condition $v=v^0\in \T^3$, we solve the boundary value problem \eqref{eq:rescaled2} with

 where $v^1\in \T^3$ is a vector of internal parameters.
 We also consider the boundary conditions

 Here $\eta=(\eta_1,\eta_2,\eta_3)$ is also a vector of internal parameters that is used to monitor when a solution to~\eqref{eq:rescaled2} with initial condition $v(0)=v^0$ is periodic in $\T^3$, for suitable fixed $(l_1,l_2,l_3)\in \mathbb Z^3$.
 We start the continuation of \eqref{eq:rescaled2}--\eqref{eq:bc_po3} setting $v^1=v^0$ and with the integration time~$T$,~$v^1$ and~$\eta$ free during the continuation, so that the problem is well-posed.
 After some initial exploration, we can detect values for $l_1,l_2$~and~$l_3$; for instance, on~$\SDD$ we have $l_1=2$, $l_2=l_3=-2$.
+These values come from the analysis of the time series of the solution to the boundary value problem with the given initial condition, and are such that the solution behave like a periodic orbit.
+Since the orbit is stable in the reduced dynamics, this approximation is enough for AUTO to correct it and continue it in a the periodic orbit setting implemented in this paper.
 We stop the continuation when $\eta=0$, thus obtaining an approximation of a periodic orbit in~$\T^3$.
 Once we have this initial periodic orbit, we can embed it in~$\T^6$ as described in \sref{sec:dyn_tori} in order to get an initial periodic orbit that is a solution to \eqref{eq:rescaled}, \eqref{eq:bcpo} in~$\T^6$.
 The values of $k_1$--$k_6$ in~\eqref{eq:bcpo} are obtained through the embedding as well.

 Once we have the starting data for a periodic orbit in~$\T^6$, we can continue it in system parameters.
 To look for bifurcations of these periodic orbits, we continue~\eqref{eq:rescaled}, \eqref{eq:bcpo} in~$\delta$.
 We add the integral phase condition